Results

 C&N's client was a college student who was accused of sexually assaulting his ex-girlfriend on campus, and a Title IX action was brought.
 Consent was the main issue.
 In a hotly contested hearing, Mary and Marisa successfully defended against the allegation, and our client was vindicated.
 He is now able to continue his schooling and earning his college degree.

 C&N’s client was a college athlete who was accused of sexually assaulting another student on campus, and a Title IX action was brought.
-Whether the complainant was incapacitated during the sexual activity was the main issue.
+The main issue was whether the complainant was incapacitated during the sexual activity.
 After our client was found responsible for violating the school’s Title IX policy, C&N appealed the decision.
 C&N won on appeal, arguing that the decision was not supported by a preponderance of the evidence and that our client should have been granted a hearing.
 After the hearing, it was determined that our client did not violate the policy, and he was vindicated.
+C&N also convinced the prosecutor that no charges should be issued.
 He is now able to finish school and get his college degree.

-Marisa’s client was accused of domestic violence.
-While there was already a plea offer that would keep the conviction off of her client’s record, Marisa successfully got the charge dismissed when she presented mitigating evidence that her client acted in self-defense and was in fact the victim of domestic violence at the hands of the complainant.
+C&N’s client was accused of domestic violence.
+While there was already a plea offer that would keep the conviction off the client’s record, Marisa successfully got the charge dismissed when she presented mitigating evidence that her client acted in self-defense and was in fact the victim of domestic violence at the hands of the complainant.

 C&N prevailed on appeal when the trial court’s denial of a Section 8 defense under the Michigan Medical Marijuana Act was reversed by the Court of Appeals.
 Ultimately, all charges against the client were dismissed.